Principles of financing earnings-related pensions

 The State Pension Fund began its operations 1990 outside the State Budget.
 It places pension assets into funds and makes investments.
 The fund receives its assets from pension contributions and certain related payments, and from the returns on its investments.

 The State Pension Fund does not pay pensions directly.
 Instead, all pensions in the State pension system are paid from appropriations reserved in the State Budget annually.
-An amount corresponding to 45 per cent of the annual pension expenditure is transferred to the State Budget yearly.
+An amount corresponding to 40 per cent of the annual pension expenditure was transferred to the State Budget in 2023.
+During the years 2024-2028, the budget transfer will increase annually by one percentage point from 40 percent to 45 percent.
 The Ministry of Finance, in turn, ensures that the necessary assets are transferred to Keva, which in practice pays the pensions to State employees.
 Since 2013, the Fund has transferred a larger amount to the State Budget than it receives as an annual pension contribution.

 The State Pension Fund Act has set a target for the State Pension Fund whereby 25 per cent of the full pension liability arisen within the State pension system must be deposited into a fund.
 The use of the Fund’s resources after the funding target has been reached is prescribed separately.